Discover Your Path: Quantum Science & Technology Non-Credit Program

-Meticulously designed and taught by dedicated UConn faculty members, each modules' content and format ensures that you receive top-notch education from experts in the field.
-While all of the modules are 100% online, they include a regularly scheduled synchronous online component (meeting), allowing you to engage "real-time" with your instructors and peers.
+Meticulously designed and taught by dedicated UConn faculty members, each course's content and format ensures that you receive top-notch education from experts in the field.
+While all of the courses are 100% online, they include a regularly scheduled synchronous online component (meeting), allowing you to engage "real-time" with your instructors and peers.
 This blend of flexibility and live interaction provides a comprehensive learning experience, making sure you stay connected and supported throughout your educational journey.

-Module 1: Introduction to Quantum Science and Technology
+Course 1: Introduction to Quantum Science and Technology

 Instructors: